A Gaussian process based approach for validation of multi-variable measurement systems: application to SAR measurement systems: Introduction

 \section{Introduction}

-In the context of harmonizing and improving different standardized validation procedures for specific absorption rate (SAR) measurement systems -- systems that are used for compliance testing of radiofrequency-radiating devices, such as mobile phones and base station antennas -- key requirements have been identified to ensure reliable, independently-verifiable, implementation-agnostic, and comprehensive validation in large parameter/configuration spaces.
-For that purpose, a general, Gaussian Process Interpolation (GPI)-based approach has been developed and is under discussion for adoption in a revised and harmonized standard.
-This approach, which will be elaborated and demonstrated in this paper, is believed to be widely applicable, i.e., well beyond SAR system validation, in situations where similar validation requirements exist.
+The operation of wireless devices close to the body results in millions of distinct induced electromagnetic (EM) field distributions.
+Accurate assessment of these fields is a complex task for which different measurement approaches have been proposed and defined in two different compliance testing standards.
+In this study, we have derived the key requirements to ensure reliable, independently-verifiable, implementation-agnostic, and comprehensive validation.
+For that purpose, a general, Gaussian Process (GP) model-based approach has been developed and is under discussion for adoption in upcoming revisions of the specific absorption rate (SAR) measurement standards \cite{iec62209-1528, iec62209-3}.
+The data and the source code of an implementation of the procedure are available at \cite{bujard}, and a corresponding application is accessible through a graphical user interface (GUI) at \cite{bujard2}.
+The approach, which is elaborated and demonstrated in this paper, is believed to be widely applicable, i.e., well beyond SAR system validation, in situations where similar validation requirements exist.

-The state-of-the-art for SAR measurement systems is briefly summarized in Section~\ref{sec:systems}.
-Then the current state for SAR measurement system validation is described in Section~\ref{sec:val}, leading to a description of the fundamental validation requirements in Section~\ref{sec:reqs}.
-This requirements motivate the GPI model approach proposed in Section~\ref{sec:model}.